- Informal Name Change

 The Recorder of Deeds does the mortgage search.
 This office is located in the Willowbank Office Building, 414 Holmes Street, Bellefonte, Pennsylvania.
 This office charges a similar fee for the search.

-You are required to submit these from every county where you have lived for the past five years.
+You are required to submit judgment and mortgage searches from every county where you have lived for the past five years.
 If you've lived in counties other than Centre County, you'll need to contact those filing offices.
 They typically require that you make the request in writing, accompanied by payment.
 If you have to get proof from other counties, start early.
 It can take a couple of weeks to get the documentation.

 - Process Step 7: Hearing

 Appear at the scheduled hearing.
 Remember that you may need to stop by the Recorder of Deeds and the Prothonotary offices before the hearing to pick up your judgment and lien searches.
 Leave plenty of time, the Recorder of Deeds is in a different building than the Prothonotary and the court.

 - The two original proofs of publication, and

 - All of the documents you gathered showing proof of financial standing - you will have at least one mortgage search and one judgment search.